 Overview of California Retirement Tax Friendliness

 California fully taxes income from retirement accounts and pensions at some of the highest state income tax rates in the country.
-Social Security retirement benefits are exempt, but California has some of the highest sales taxes in the U.S.
+Social Security retirement benefits are exempt, but California has also some of the highest sales taxes in the U.S.

 Annual Social Security Income Dismiss | Annual Retirement Account Income Dismiss | Annual Wages Dismiss |